2018 UK Defra carbon conversion factors download

 Key referenced for closed loop steel recycling has been updated, and the methodology has been improved.
 This more recent and improved data directly provides LCI emissions factors per kg of steel recycled, whereas these were previously derived based on emissions for different grades of recycled steel.

 - Construction and demolition metals closed loop source carbon factor

-The updated metals recycling carbon factors for construction and demolition have been standardised using the updated closed loop steel recycling carbon factor.
+The updated metals recycling carbon conversion factors for construction and demolition have been standardised using the updated closed loop steel recycling carbon conversion factor.
 The methodology has changed, and is now based directly on emissions from metals recycling; previously this had been based on published estimated savings from recycling metals.

 - Waste Glass landfill / green and mixed organics composting carbon factors

 These carbon factors had previously been taken directly from published studies that used a methodology different from that used for the other waste carbon factors.
 The new 2018 carbon factors are based on a standardised approach using data on transport emissions to and on site and MELMod factors for landfill emissions.